mattwalker75/local_llm_framework/README.md

 # Local LLM Framework (LLF)

-A flexible Python framework designed to run Large Language Models (LLMs) locally on your computer using llama.cpp as the runtime engine.
+A flexible Python framework designed to run Large Language Models (LLMs) locally using llama.cpp, or connect to external LLM APIs (OpenAI, Anthropic, etc.).

 ## Overview

-Local LLM Framework (LLF) provides maximum flexibility, zero token costs, and full local control while exposing LLMs through multiple access methods.
-Phase 1 focuses exclusively on CLI-based interaction with plans for future expansion into API servers, GUIs, and advanced features.
+Local LLM Framework (LLF) provides maximum flexibility - run models locally for zero token costs and full privacy, or seamlessly switch to external APIs when needed.
+Phase 1 focuses on CLI-based interaction with plans for future expansion into API servers, GUIs, and advanced features.

 **Current Version:** 0.1.0 (Phase 1)